elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/object-references-and-copying.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A shallow clone copies an object and its direct properties, but not nested objects.
-A deep copy duplicates an object and all nested objects, creating independent copies.<br /><br />
+A deep copy duplicates an object and all nested objects, creating independent copies.
   </div>
   </div>
 </details>